1 February - Apply for admission

 (when applying via quota 2)

-Some of the programmes require special tests or interviews as well.
+Some of the programmes require special tests or interviews in connection with the aptitude test.
 Some applicants have to take the special test on the very same day as the uniTEST others have to wait one more month for another test day.

-5 July - Deadline to upload your final diploma
+5 July - Deadline to upload missing documents

-Remember to upload the following documents to your application if you apply before you have finished your education:
+Remember to upload the following documents to your application on www.optagelse.dk before 5 July, noon:

 5 July - Deadline to reorder your priorities